sngamos/ProjectPAL/README.md

 <br>
 Please paste the ComfyUI API domain address in the "PostAgent" class file.<br>
 <br>
-Link and guide to download and setup stable diffusion and ComfyUI: https://github.com/comfyanonymous/ComfyUI
+Link and guide to download and setup stable diffusion and ComfyUI:<br>
+https://github.com/comfyanonymous/ComfyUI